benishouga/tiny-context/README.md

 Create Provider and useContext from Actions implementations.
 Actions implementation methods require the first argument to be `State` and the return value to be `State` (or [`Promise`, `Generator`](https://benishouga.github.io/tiny-context/)).

-Specify the `State` and the `ExternalActions` interface for the type argument. `ExternalActions` can be generated from Actions implementations.
-The second and subsequent arguments are carried over to the `ExternalActions`. `ExternalActions` methods must return a `Promise<void>`.
+Specify the `State` and the `Actions` interface for the type argument.

 ```ts
 import { createTinyContext, ExternalActions } from 'tiny-context';